-Following a major wild fire in the Clearwater National Forest along the Lochsa River, the regional office pondered ways to improve fire discovery without incurring undue hardship on the foresters who manned them.
-Regional Forester, Evan Kelley, suggested building a 14-foot by 14-foot building for better visibility of the surrounding area where the lookouts would be built.
+Following a major wild fire in the Clearwater National Forest along the Lochsa River, the Regional Office pondered ways to improve fire discovery without incurring undue hardship on the foresters who manned them.
+Regional Forester Evan Kelley suggested building a 14-foot by 14-foot building for better visibility of the surrounding area in those locations selected to host a lookout.
 Fickes soon designed an L-4 14-foot by 14-foot prototype with wood frame cabin topped with a gable roof.
-The dimensions of the cabin allowed room for both fire-finding equipment and for quarters stationed in the lookout.
+The dimensions of the cabin allowed room for both fire-finding equipment and quarters stationed in the lookout.
 Soon after, Fickes modified the L-4 design plans with a pyramidal (hipped) roof replacing his earlier gable roof, presenting the cabin design much as it stands today.
 Fickes designed the walls to hold ribbons of nine-light units and sliding wood window sashes.
 He employed drop siding to cover exterior walls below the windows and cedar shingles to protect the roof.
 When manned, top-hinged exterior shutters that protected the windows from the elements could be raised.
 The L-4 proved quite functional as it could be constructed both on a tower and on the ground.
 In 1931, Evan Kelley, the Regional Forester, approved the drawings for the Fickes' pyramidal roof L-4 lookout house.
-Final Process of the regional forester is a proved to the drawings for the Fickes' pyramidal roof L-4 lookout house.
+Forester, approved the drawings for the Fickes of pyramidal roof L-4 lookout house.

-The L-4 represented one of three lookout shelters included in the Region One Handbook Construction and Maintenance of Forest Improvements, compiled by Clyde Fickes.52 The handbook incorporated plans beyond the actual shelters and also included plans for catwalks and towers of different heights, based on increments of 10 feet.
+The L-4 represented one of three lookout shelters included in the Region One Handbook Construction and Maintenance of Forest Improvements, compiled by Fickes.51 The handbook incorporated plans beyond the actual shelters and also included plans for catwalks and towers of different heights, based on increments of 10 feet.
 Labelling towers followed a formulaic application; 10-foot-high towers received the moniker "T-10," 20-foot-high towers were labeled "T-20s", up to the T-50.
-Each tower plan was labeled "Lookout with Living Quarters for use with Plan L-4."
+Each tower plan was labeled "Lookout Tower with Living Quarters for use with Plan L-4."
 Battered or slanted legs of untreated materials characterized early towers.
-Original plans directed wood bracing for towers that stood 10 feet to 30 feet in height and cable bracing for those built from 40 feet to 50 feet in height.53 In addition to the L-4 design, the handbook included plans for the smaller L-6 and L-7 shelters and a simple patrol tower surmounted by a platform (Patrol Tower T-3).54
+Original plans directed wood bracing for towers that stood 10 feet to 30 feet in height and cable bracing for those built from 40 feet to 50 feet in height.52 In addition to the L-4 design, the

-48 Caywood, p.
+47 Caywood, p.
 7; Clyde P. Fickes, Forest Ranger Emeritus, "Recollections," 1972.
 Folder: 1680 Historical Lewis & Clark NF Moose Creek Campground, etc., Box 76, RG 95 Historical Collection, NARA Seattle.

-49 The "L" in the L-4 plan probably refers to the building's function, i.e., L for lookout.
+48 The "L" in the L-4 plan probably refers to the building's function, i.e., L for lookout.

-50 Although the reasons for this modification have not been identified, it may have to do with the fact that rafters for pyramidal roofs require shorter rafters, thus less material and of sizes that were easily 'cargoed' on mules.
+49 Although the reasons for this modification have not been identified, it may have to do with the fact that rafters for pyramidal roofs require shorter rafters, thus less material and of sizes that were easily 'cargoed' on mules.

-51 Lookout House Plan L-4.
+50 Lookout House Plan L-4.
 Clyde Fickes Region One Handbook Construction and Maintenance of Forest Improvement (USDA Forest Service, Region One, Missoula, Montana 1935 revised edition).

-52 The original issue date of the handbook's remains unknown, though a revised and reissued volume appeared in December of 1935.
+51 The original issue date of the handbook's remains unknown, though a revised and reissued volume appeared in December of 1935.